AndieWill510/tinydoor/Options/001-the-saxophone.md

 That is a terrible thing to teach a child.

-It is also one of the ordinary ways Autistic people are trained to misunderstand their own lives.
+It is also one of the ordinary ways we are trained to misunderstand our lives.

 We are handed tools for social connection that were not built for our bodies, our timing, our sensory systems, or our ways of loving.